Tank blanketing: Common practices

 The most common gas used in blanketing is nitrogen.
 Nitrogen is widely used due to its inert properties, as well as its availability and relatively low cost.
 Tank blanketing is used for a variety of products including cooking oils, volatile combustible products, and purified water.
 These applications also cover a wide variety of storage containers, ranging from as large as a tank containing millions of gallons of vegetable oil down to a quart-size container or smaller.
 Nitrogen is appropriate for use at any of these scales.

 The use of an inert blanketing gas for food products helps to keep oxygen levels low in and around the product.
 Low levels of oxygen surrounding the product help to reduce the amount of oxidation that may occur, and increases shelf life.
 In the case of cooking oils, lipid oxidation can cause the oil to change its color, flavor, or aroma.
 It also decreases the nutrient levels in the food and can even generate toxic substances.
 Tank blanketing strategies are also implemented to prepare the product for transit (railcar or truck) and for final packaging before sealing the product.

-When considering the application for combustible products, the greatest benefit is process safety.
-Since fuels require oxygen to combust, reduced oxygen content in the vapor space lowers the risk of unwanted combustion.
+Tanks containing ignitable liquids are often provided with inert gas blanketing to reduce the oxygen content to prevent combustion.

 Tank blanketing is also used to keep contaminants out of a storage space.
 This is accomplished by creating positive pressure inside the container.
 This positive pressure ensures that if a leak should occur, the gas will leak out rather than having the contaminants infiltrate the container.
 Some examples include its use on purified water to keep unwanted minerals out and its use on food products to keep contaminants out.

 To ensure their safety, gas-blanketing systems for food use are regulated by the U.S. Food and Drug Administration (FDA) and must adhere to strict maintenance schedules and follow all product-contact regulations with regards to purity, toxicity, and filter specs.
 As with any use of inert gases, care must be taken to ensure that workers are not exposed to large quantities of nitrogen or other non-breathable substances, which can quickly result in asphyxiation and death.
 Use of them in commercial applications is subject to the regulation of OSHA in the USA and similar regulatory bodies elsewhere.